SMIC Food Service and Nutrition Program

 Click on the following links for a Free & Reduced Application and Income Guidelines (Foreign Language applications available upon request)

 The Food Service and Child Nutrition Department is committed to working together with parents to engage students in developing life-long healthy eating habits, not only in school, but at home.
-Links to menus for various grade levels can be found below.
-All menus are subject to change.
-Menus are provided in .pdf format and require Adobe Reader to open.

 Schools across the United States offer meals to students that meet the reimbursement guidelines from United States Department of Agriculture (USDA).
 School meals are priced as a unit, and we receive federal and state reimbursement to offset our costs.